cutenemo/programming-languages/README.md

-Examples:
+Small Examples:

-1. Currying
+1. Currying in ML
-2. Closure
-3. Lexical Scope
+2. Closures and Lexical Scope in ML
+3. Tail-recursion in ML
-4. Tail-recursion
+4. Type-inference in ML
-5. Type-inference
+5. Thunks in Racket
-6. Thunks
+6. Promises in Racket
-7. Promises in Racket
+7. Streams in Racket
-8. Static Checking
+8. Static vs Dynamic Checking
 9. Blocks and Procs in Ruby
+10. Protocols in Objective-C